deolabeeb/learnweb3/README.md

-## My journey to the world of Web3 begins
+## My journey to the world of Web3 begins today